../E21634-12.epub /> ../E21634-12.mobi />

-Oracle In-Memory Database Cache is an Oracle Database product option that includes the Oracle TimesTen In-Memory Database.
-It is used as a database cache at the application tier to cache Oracle data and reduce the workload on the Oracle database.
+TimesTen Application-Tier Database Cache is an Oracle Database product option that includes the Oracle TimesTen In-Memory Database.
+It is used as a database cache at the application tier to cache Oracle Database data and reduce the workload on the Oracle database.
 It also provides the connection and transfer of data between an Oracle database and a TimesTen database, as well as facilitating the capture and processing of high-volume event flows into a TimesTen database and subsequent transfer of data into an Oracle database.

-You can cache Oracle data in a TimesTen database by defining a cache grid and then creating cache groups.
-A cache group in a TimesTen database can cache a single Oracle table or a group of related Oracle tables.
+You can cache Oracle Database data in a TimesTen database within cache groups.
+A cache group in a TimesTen database can cache a single Oracle Database table or a group of related Oracle Database tables.
+You can also share Oracle Database data globally across several TimesTen databases with global cache groups, which must be members of a cache grid.

 This chapter includes the following topics: